ernstblecha/vcd2tikztiming/README.md

  + run the python file (for the example-directory: python siggen_tb.py)

 creates:
- + a .dmp-file for every signal
+ + a .dmp-file for every signal (basically a single line of tikz-timing-diagram data)
- + if a template was given the signals will be imported into the template (for me using input sadly did not work within tikztiming...)
+ + if a template was given the signals will be imported into the template (for me using input sadly did not work within tikztiming...) and the output will be saved as a .tex-file

 parameters:
  + you can set starttime, stoptime and scale-factor from the symlink filename (see example directory)